TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 ```
-$ mxpy wallet new --help
+$ drtpy wallet new --help
-usage: mxpy wallet new [-h] ...
+usage: drtpy wallet new [-h] ...

 Create a new wallet and print its mnemonic; optionally save as password-protected JSON (recommended) or PEM (not recommended)